shaylinko30/slack-tac-toe/README.md

 ## Configuration

 Follow the instructions on the [slack tutorials page](https://api.slack.com/start/building/bolt-python).
 The instructions eventually talk about creating/copying an app.py file.
-Copy the app.py file here instead and then run the python file.
+Add the files from the project folder here instead.
+The command will still be `python3 app.py` to start the bolt server.

+The first player, second player and untouched values are configurable (see game.py).

+There are a few tests which can be run with the command `python test_app.py`.

+**IMPORTANT NOTE**: To display the display name of the user that last played, make sure that the slack bot has `users:read` permission. `users:read` permission can be added to a slack bot by going to the slack bot page overview and then navigating to OAuth & Permissions -> Scopes -> Add an OAuth Scope.
+If this is not enabled, make sure that the lines `display_name = getDisplayName(body['user']['id'])` and `header = renderHeader(f'-- Turn {current} ( {display_name} played {previous} )')` in app.py are commented out.

 ## Future Work

-- Create a recursive function for checking for the winner

-  - Would it be worth the extra complexity for a small recursion depth?

 - Respond to the slack event

-- Add some user text to the header in order to log what user pressed the button
+- Add some user text to the header in order to log what user pressed the button &#9745;